Review was updated 26th February, 2021

 A-League 2020/21 Season Preview

 After a stunning conclusion to the 2019/20 finals series, where Sydney FC scored a stunning goal in extra time to snare their fifth championship, numerous teams headed into this season looking for revenge.
-Sydney FC were the best team all of last season but failed to advance to the Final after being defeated by the eventual A-League Grand Final champs Melbourne Victory in the Semi-Final; this season, they’ll be out to atone for that loss, and will head in as favourites.
+Sydney FC was the best team all of last season but failed to advance to the Final after being defeated by the eventual A-League Grand Final champs Melbourne Victory in the Semi-Final; this season, they’ll be out to atone for that loss and will head in as favourites.
 The two Melbourne sides shape up as Sydney’s major threats, with Victory looking to become the first team to win five Championships and City still on the hunt for their inaugural title.